 Rosemary Fields are two areas (Rosemary 1 and 2,) with predominately meadow habitat with invading scrub and tree growth.
 The two fields are part of the larger development area of Nicolson Road.
 As part of the development, the two fields are to be retained as public open space and will be transferred to Natural Enterprise for ongoing maintenance and enhancement.
 The two fields were part of a larger farm complex (Preston Farm) but have not been formally managed for several years pending planning permission and construction works.
 In the meantime the larger field had been horse grazed and periodically cut to control ragwort, although the site has been largely untouched in the last few years.

 Until the summer of 2020 there was no official public access although the whole development area has been used informally by local walkers.
 In summer 2020 Natural Enterprise created a mown linking path between Rosemary 1 and 2 with a circular route around Rosemary 2.
 This was linked to public footpath 55 running through Rosemary 1.

 On foot/By bike – The site can be accessed from R54 from Oakfield, R55 from Elmfield, and R52/52a from Rosemary Lane and Swanmore.
 The Nunwell Trail pass the site.

 By bus – Ryde Fire Station Stop (Routes 2) + 10 min walk via R55.
 (Bus Timetables)

 By Car – There is no parking at the site.
-The nearest on-road parking is Ashley Lane or Great Preston Road.
+The nearest on-road parking is Ashey Lane or Great Preston Road.

 On all G2N sites including this one, the surfaces are in keeping with a countryside location and paths are liable to become soft and wet in places.
 At present this site is not suitable for any access except on foot.

 There are no toilets on site.
-The nearest catering will be in Ryde Town Centre.
+The nearest toilets and catering are in Ryde Town Centre.

 What to look out for